 Many years ago, Bill Spooner was a young NBA referee who was in the process of gaining respect from players and coaches.
 But he gained more notoriety for taking a prop away from New Jersey Nets mascot Super Dunk, a story Spooner still remembers with a smile today.

-“There were a few close calls that had gone against (the host Nets) and their mascot brought out an eye chart and was using it to the point where he was attempting to demean us,” said Spooner, a 13-year NBA veteran.
+“There were a few close calls that had gone against (the host Nets) and their mascot brought out an eye chart and was using it to the point where he was attempting to demean us,” said Spooner, recently retired NBA referee.
 “So I took it from him and tossed it on the scorer’s table.
 It was just my reaction at the time.”

 That action gained widespread media attention, particularly in the media-heavy New York/New Jersey market, but Spooner contends he did the right thing.
 Spooner hasn’t had to admonish other mascots since.